lebab/lebab/README.md

 ## Features and known limitations

+Lebab is not magic.
+It uses heuristics to figure out likely ES6 equivalent, but it doesn't guarantee that the resulting code is 100% equivalent.

+Therefore the recommended way of using Lebab is to apply one transform at a time, read what exactly the transform does and what are its limitations, apply it for your code and inspect the diff carefully.

 - [x] **class** - function/prototypes to classes
     - [x] recognizes `Foo.prototype.method = function(){ ... };`
     - [x] recognizes `Foo.prototype = { ...methods... };`